Skip to main content

 6 mentions Positive Neutral Negative

-Players find the grinding aspect of the game to be a mixed experience; while some campaign goals can feel tedious and lengthy, particularly due to the wait times for ship movements, others appreciate the profitability that comes from this grind.
-Overall, the micro-management involved can be seen as both tedious and enjoyable at times.
+Players find the grinding aspect of the game to be a mixed experience; while some campaign goals can feel tedious and lead to lengthy battles, others appreciate the profitability that comes from this grind.
+Overall, the micro-management involved can be seen as a chore, but it doesn't detract significantly from the overall enjoyment of the game.

 • “The campaign goals are definitely very grindy at times.”